The Miracle of Our Lady of Fatima: Plot

-Jacinta and Francisco's parents quickly believe the story, but Lúcia's mother reacts with disgust and subjects her daughter to emotional and physical pressure to give up what she considers to be a dangerous lie.
-She forbids Lúcia to return to the Cova da Iria, but Lúcia does so anyway on the next month's appearance (June 13), and is told by the Lady that her cousins will die and go to heaven "soon", while she will live a long life in holy service.
-The parish priest, Father Ferreira (Richard Hale), suggests the visions might be from Satan.
-The local authorities close the Fátima church until the priest can convince the parishioners that no visions have or will happen.
-The next month, on July 13, the Lady appears again, predicting "another and worse war" (World War II) will happen if the world doesn't stop sinning.
-She also predicts evil will come from Russia if that nation is unconverted.
-Kidnapped by provincial administrator Artur Santos (Frank Silvera; unrelated to Lúcia Santos), the children are first offered bribes, then threatened with death if they do not change their story.
-Trying to frighten them, he has first Jacinta, then Francisco dragged into another room.
-Jacinta's terrified screams convince Lúcia that her cousins are dead, but she refuses to deny what she has seen.
-Warning her that she is about to experience "the full treatment", Artur Santos reunites her with her cousins, who are alive, then throws them all in jail.
-There they find Hugo, who stands by them as they convince all the prisoners to join in praying the Rosary.
+Jacinta and Francisco's parents believe the story, but Lúcia's mother reacts with disgust and subjects her daughter to emotional and physical pressure to abandon what she considers to be a dangerous lie.
+She forbids Lúcia to return to the Cova da Iria, but Lúcia returns anyway for the June 13 appearance, when she is told by the Lady that her cousins will die and go to heaven soon, while she will live a long life in holy service.
+The parish priest Father Ferreira suggests that the visions might be coming from Satan.
+The local authorities close the Fátima church until the priest can convince the parishioners that no visions have occurred.
+The next month, on July 13, the Lady appears again, predicting that another war will occur if the world does not stop sinning.
+She also predicts that evil will emanate from Russia if the Russians lose their faith.
+Kidnapped by provincial administrator Artur Santos, the children are first offered bribes, then threatened with death, if they refuse to change their story.
+Santos tries to frighten them into compliance, but they continue to refuse, so Santos jails them.
+There they find Hugo, who supports them as they convince all of the prisoners to join in praying the Rosary.

-Unable to find any prosecutable evidence, Artur Santos frees the children, who find that the entire population of Fátima has been standing outside, praying and waiting for them.
+Unable to find any prosecutable evidence, Santos frees the children, who find that the entire population of Fátima has been standing outside, praying and waiting for them.

-On October 13, when the Lady promised "a sign that will make them believe", about forty thousand people arrive, waiting through a torrential downpour.
-The Lady appears and says that the war (World War I) will be over soon and the soldiers will be returning to their homes.
-At precisely noon, as the Lady raises her hand, the clouds part and sunlight shines brightly upon all the people — then the Sun shifts through a rainbow of colours and appears to move closer, in what many have described as the Miracle of the Sun.
-Many people panic, some pray or watch calmly, and a few sick and disabled people are healed.
-As the Sun returns to normal, Hugo stands in the middle of the kneeling crowd, his hat still on.
-Removing it, he says "Only the fool sayeth there is no God."
+On October 13, when the Lady promised "a sign that will make them believe", about 40,000 people arrive, waiting through a torrential downpour.
+The Lady appears and says that World War I will soon end and that the soldiers will return home.
+At precisely noon, as the Lady raises her hand, the clouds part and sunlight shines brightly upon all the people.
+The sun shifts through a rainbow of colors and appears to move closer, an event called the Miracle of the Sun.
+Many people panic, some pray or watch calmly and a few sick and disabled people are healed.
+As the sun returns to normal, Hugo stands in the midst of the kneeling crowd and says, "Only the fool sayeth there is no God."

-A short epilogue, circa 1951, shows the huge basilica where the tree once stood, and a million people outside paying homage to Our Lady of Fátima.
-At the end of the film, inside the new basilica (where the Cova da Iria once was), Lúcia is now a nun praying before the tomb of her cousins, the converted Hugo at her side.
+A short epilogue, shows the present-day huge basilica where the tree once stood and one million people outside paying homage to Our Lady of Fátima.
+Inside the new basilica, Lúcia is now a nun praying before the tomb of her cousins, with Hugo at her side.